ktosiek/ansible-supervisord/README.md

 --------------

 None of them are required, but you probably want to set ``supervisord_programs`` and ``supervisord_instance_name``.

 **Escape warning**: most options need "%" escaped as "%%", as supervisord uses %(var_name)s for variable substitution.

     supervisord_instance_name: "default"

-This name will be used in default paths and for init script names (this will be the name of the created system service).
+This name will be used in default paths, and for init script names (this will be the name of the created system service).
 If you need multiple supervisor daemons, that's how they are told apart.